-Financial Services
+Financial Aid

-The Office of Financial Aid provides financial assistance information, advising, and help to University students planning to enter and remain in the University.
+The Office of Financial Aid provides financial assistance information, advising, and help to students planning to enter and remain in the University.
 In order to establish the need of each applicant, the Free Application for Federal Student Aid (FAFSA) should be submitted to the online at www.fafsa.ed.gov as soon as possible after January 1.
 HBU's school code for the FAFSA is 003576.
-March 1 is the preferred deadline to submit the FAFSA and April 16 is the deadline for any additional documents required as a result of the FAFSA.
-Forms for supplying the information necessary to secure financial assistance are available in the Office of Financial Services and also online in the Financial Aid Forms Library.
+March 15 is the preferred deadline to submit the FAFSA and April 19 is the deadline for any additional documents required as a result of the FAFSA.
+Forms for supplying the information necessary to secure financial assistance are available in the Financial Aid Office and also online in the Financial Aid Forms Library.
 All merit, talent, and off-campus scholarships are coordinated through the Financial Aid Office.
-For further information regarding the various aid programs, contact Financial Aid at 281-649-3471.
+For further information regarding the various aid programs, contact Financial Aid at 281-649-3749.